For any questions not answered here, please contact our office at (801) 399-8454.

 Is it possible to pre-pay next year's taxes?

-For the convenience of our taxpayers, Weber County offers a monthly pre-payment program.
-Payment amounts are based on the prior year's taxes, and are broken down into eight monthly installments.
-Prepayment coupons will be included with each year's tax notice or printed from our website.
+For the convenience of our taxpayers, Weber County has made available prepayment coupons that may be used when mailing monthly payments.
+The prepayment coupon amounts are based on the prior year's taxes, and are broken down into eight monthly installments.
+You may access Prepayment coupons here.